How to Prevent a Second Stroke: Expert Tips and FAQs

 5. Learn About Hyperbaric Oxygen Therapy (HBOT)

-Aviv’s evidence-based HBOT protocol includes fluctuating high and normal oxygen levels during multiple sessions over the course of twelve weeks.
-These fluctuations and additional therapeutic programs encourage the body to heal damaged brain tissue and create new blood vessels, improving the flow of blood to the brain.
+Aviv Clinics’ evidence-based HBOT protocol includes fluctuating between high and normal oxygen levels during multiple sessions over the course of twelve weeks.
+These fluctuations and additional therapeutic programs encourage the body to heal damaged brain tissue and create new blood vessels, improving the flow of blood and oxygen to the brain.
 Remember that restricted blood flow is one of the primary causes of strokes.

-Learn more about Aviv Clinic’s unique HBOT protocol, part of the comprehensive Aviv Medical Program which can include HBOT as well as cognitive and physical training and nutrition coaching to promote better health and reduce stroke risk.
+Learn more about Aviv’s unique HBOT protocol, part of the comprehensive Aviv Medical Program, which can include HBOT as well as cognitive and physical training and nutrition coaching to promote better health and reduce stroke risk.

 Safeguard Your Health with Aviv Clinics

-Aviv Clinic’s research-based program has helped thousands of patients improve their quality of life after a stroke.
-If you or your loved one has had a stroke, our medical team in Florida is here to lend a hand.
+Take control of your stroke recovery today.
+Aviv Clinics has helped thousands of patients improve their quality of life after a stroke.
+If you or your loved one has had a stroke, contact us to learn how Aviv can support your post-stroke journey and reduce your risk of a second stroke.

 Aviv Medical Program provides you with a unique opportunity to invest in your health while you age